sigma-webdev/PROJECT_PRO/HTML projects/Restaurant Website html/README.md

-# Getting Started ✨:-

-To run the website locally on your machine, follow these simple steps:

-1. **Clone the Repository**: Use `git clone` to copy the repository to your local machine.

-2. **Navigate to the Project Directory**: Open a terminal or command prompt, navigate to the project directory, and run `RestaurantWebsitehtml`.
+## How to View ✨:-

-3. **Open the HTML File**:You can open the `index.html` file in your favourite web browser to view the website locally.
+You can view the webpage by opening the `index.html` file in any web browser.

 # Technologies Used ✨:-
      HTML